top of page

 Example: Hydrohalogenation of Alkenes

-• Electrophilic Attack: The π-electrons of propene attack the hydrogen of HBr, forming a carbocation intermediate on the more substituted carbon (the 2-position in this case).
+• Electrophilic Attack: The π-electrons of propene attack the hydrogen of HBr, forming a carbocation intermediate on the more substituted carbon (the 2-position).

-• Nucleophilic Attack: The bromide ion (Br⁻), generated from the dissociation of HBr, attacks the carbocation, leading to the formation of 2-bromopropane.
+• Nucleophilic Attack: The bromide ion (Br⁻) from HBr attacks the carbocation, resulting in the formation of 2-bromopropane.

 Hi!
 Your clicks on ads help us keep this blog going strong.
 If you like what you see, please consider clicking on any ads.
 Thanks for your support!